 - Turn off the projection when you don’t need it.
 Again, keep the focus on you.

 Remember, your PowerPoint slides are visual exhibits.
 They follow the same rules that apply to all other exhibits.
-So bring the thunder!
-Just remember to keep the focus on you.
+So go ahead and bring the thunder!
+Just remember to keep your audience’s attention focused on you.